 If you engage in intense physical activities, then the chances are that you sweat a lot.
 But having armpit hair helps to reduce unwanted rashes as well as the chaffing that comes with sweating.

 The Bottom Line

 Societal pressure means that a lot of people normally shave their body hairs.
-In fact, there are several methods which can be used for body hair removal.
-Some have a short-term effect while others are long-lasting.
+In fact, several methods can be used for body hair removal.
+Some have a short-term effect, while others are long-lasting.